-One crucial aspect to consider when searching for a new Wheelchair Accessible Vehicle is the ‘Seated Height’ of the wheelchair user.
+If you’re searching for a new Wheelchair Accessible Vehicle (WAV), one crucial aspect to consider is the ‘Seated Height’ of the wheelchair user.

 Why is Seated Height Important?

-Measuring height of the wheelchair user will determine how much Entry Height and Internal Headroom is required from your new WAV, as well as how much Outward Visibility the wheelchair user enjoys.
-So it’s important to measure as accurately as possible.
+Measuring the height of the wheelchair user will determine how much Entry Height and Internal Headroom you’ll required in your new WAV, as well as how much Outward Visibility the wheelchair user enjoys.
+So it’s important to measure this as accurately as possible – especially if you use more than one wheelchair to travel.

 Before You Measure